Speech/hearing therapy

 Solution: Check coverage policies before providing therapy to avoid denied claims.

-Solution: Use correct modifiers for tele-health, multiple visits, or special circumstances.
+Solution: Use correct modifiers for telehealth, multiple visits, or special circumstances for physiotherapists

-If you’re a physiotherapist handling speech therapy billing, ensure you stay updated with Medicare, Medicaid, and private insurance requirements for CPT codes 92507.
+If you’re a physiotherapist handling speech therapy billing, ensure you stay updated with Medicare, Medicaid, and private insurance requirements for CPT code 92507.

 Yes, CPT 92507 can be billed for teletherapy sessions, but a GT or 95 modifier is required for Medicare and private insurers.